deliriusz/GitBook-Scraper/README.md

+# Fork note
+I forked original script and made some improvements:
+- take documentation url from argument
+- removed double document fetching for paths referring to local tag (# tags on local page)

 # GitBook Scraper

 This Python script scrapes documentation from a GitBook site and converts the extracted HTML content into Markdown format.
 It can be used to back up documentation or convert it for offline use in Markdown-based repositories or projects.